Monday, 12 March 2012

 Please write to me.
 I wait your letter but not certain about how long time I remain at this place or where else place to go after here."

 Dumbfounded I looked at the envelope again, no stamps on it.
-God must have heard my many pleas.
+God must've heard my many pleas.

 Not having any idea about what to do or how to help her, I immediately wrote to Phi Bang at the address she had given to me.
-I promised her that I would help her in any way that I possibly could and, if she wanted to come to Canada, then I would do whatever was necessary to bring her here.
+I promised her I'd help her in any way I possibly could and, if she wanted to come to Canada, then I'd do whatever was necessary to bring her here.

 First thing on the following Monday morning I telephoned the Canadian Immigration department to find out what I could do to help Phi Bang.
 I was repeatedly placed on hold then transferred from one person to another before I was able to talk to anyone who was willing to listen to my problem.
 Finally someone instructed me to call another number and make an appointment to see an immigration officer.
-Conveniently, the Department of Immigration was only a couple of blocks from my place of work and I was able to arrange an appointment during my lunch hour.
+Much to my surprised and convenience, the Department of Immigration was only a couple of blocks from my place of work, and I was able to arrange an appointment during my lunch hour.
 A step in the right direction I thought.

 My next obligatory trip was to visit a place called Vital Statistics to obtain more forms that would have to be filled out, signed by both of us and then returned to Canadian Immigration.
 I had never heard of Vital Statistics before but upon arriving I quickly found out it was the government office where people were married without the services of a church.
 Outside the entrance of the building a couple dressed for a wedding were bitterly and loudly verbally fighting with each other on the sidewalk, oblivious to the crowds walking around them.
 I went in and picked up the required documents.
 Upon leaving I noticed that the squabbling couple had disappeared.
 I wondered if they were making a turbulent start to a new marriage or a vocal last chance escape from what might otherwise have been a stormy odyssey.